JMKCyberSec/Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/README.md

 *** If you would like to install an ELK server onto you system I have provided the following commands that you will utilize when installing the files in this repository.
 -
+**** Here is a list of the common commands you will utilize during this setup;
+- SSH
+  `ssh [yourusername]@[your.vm.ip.address]` - this will log you into your VM's from the command line.
+  `ssh-keygen` - This will generate an asymmetrical key pair (1 public and 1 private).
+  `cat ~/.ssh/id_rsa.pub - this will display your public key which you will copy and paste into the Azure Web Portal for your VM's.

+- apt
+  `sudo apt update` - This discovers any available updates to your Ubuntu OS.
+  `sudo apt upgrade` - This installs any available updates to your Ubuntu OS.
+  `sudo apt install docker.io` - This installs docker onto the machine you run the command on.
+(This is installed on your Jump-Box manually with this command)

+- docker
+  `sudo systemctl status docker` - This check if docker is running.
+  `sudo systemctl start docker` - This starts docker on your system if you need to start it.
+  `sudo docker pull cyberxsecurity/ansible` - This will pull the Docker container from the repo to your machine.
+  `sudo docker run -ti cyberxsecurity/ansible:latest bash` - this will start the container for the initial run, only use this command once.
+  `sudo docker container list -a - this will list your docker container(s) details.
+  `sudo docker start [container_name]` - This will start your container.
+  `sudo docker attach [container_name]` - This will log you into your container.
+  `sudo docker ps` - this will display your container info that you are currently logged-in to.
+  `sudo docker stop` - this will stop a container (similar to shutting down a VM).
+  `exit` - This will log you out or exit you from the ssh connections or from your docker container.

+- ansible
+  `ansible-playbook [your_playbook_name.yml]` - this will execute or run your playbook.
+  `nano [your_playbook_name.yml]` - This will open your playbook (or create it if it doesnt exist) for editing.
+  `ansible all -m ping` - this will ping the VM's that exist in the "/etc/ansible/hosts" file.

+- curl
+  `curl [url to files on github] - this is a tried and tested way to get files from the web into various VM's.
+  `curl localhost/setup.php` - This tests the connection and the DVWA container.
+It should return <html> and that indicates it is working properly.

+- general cmd
+  `ls`
+  `mv`
+  `cd`
+  `ls -la`
+  `nano`
+  `exit`
+  `cp`